myanmccann/fortnite-checker/README.md

 Once you've installed the dependencies, it's time to run the script:
 ```
-python main.py
+$ python main.py
 ```
-The script was written to be run when the services are not working.
-Once all of the services are operational, a single sms will be send to each user and the script will stop executing.
+The script was written to be run when the services are down.
+Once all of the services are up and running, a single sms will be sent to each user and the script will stop executing.

 ## Built With